Grandmama’s Corn Pudding

 4 Tbsp flour

 1 cup milk (whole, 2%, skim, soy, whatever you have on hand, they’ll all work!)

 *you can also use 1 can drained whole kernel in place of 1 can cream style for a thicker consistency

 Preheat oven to 350.
-Melt butter.
-In an 8x8 pyrex casserole dish*, mix melted butter with sugar and flour.
+Melt butter and allow to cool slightly.
+In an 8×8 pyrex casserole dish*, mix melted butter with sugar and flour.
 Add beaten egg and mix.

 Add corn and milk.
 Mix all.
 Bake for 1 hour.

 *make sure you use a flat dish to bake, and not a bowl.
 The bowl shape will cause it to cook unevenly, and your center will be too runny.